-Contributed to Erich Bühler’s book Leading Exponential Change which is as of today available from amazon here.
-This book explains how humans confront highly changing environments and provides dozens of practical ideas to lead business transformations that help organisations gain greater flexibility while maintaining stability and setting foundations for the company’s exponential growth.
+Erich Bühler’s book Leading Exponential Change is available from amazon here as of today.
+I contributed with a short piece on Agile Team Lift-Offs.
+Worth reading!
+This book explains how humans typically confront highly changing environments and provides dozens of practical ideas to lead business transformations that help organisations gain greater flexibility while maintaining stability and setting foundations for the company’s exponential growth.

 How might we apply Scrum principles to lean analytics?
 Similar to a product backlog, we start out with a hypotheses pool that we prioritise.
 During hypothesis selection we create an experiment by defining the metrics and scope, the duration of the data analysis sprint, the level of statistical analysis, integration, and finally the approach for implementing a pilot.
 While we run the experiment we construct an audience, extract data and perform statistical analysis.
 This creates the foundation for reports, recommendations and calls for possible action.

 In the team we need a data engineer, a data analyst, a data scientist, and a team facilitator.